twilio-professional-services/flex-project-template/README.md

 ![alt text](scripts/screenshots/github-secrets.png)

-10. You can now take your prefered steps to push all your changes to main, based on the [github actions script](.github/workflows/flex_deploy_dev.yaml) your serverless, flex-config and plugin will be deployed to your twilio account.
+10. You can now take your preferred steps to push all your changes to main, based on the [github actions script](.github/workflows/flex_deploy_dev.yaml) your serverless, flex-config and plugin will be deployed to your twilio account.
 11. To add more account configuration for higher accounts, repeat steps 6-10, for automated deploys to higher level environments, create additional copies of the [github actions script](.github/workflows/flex_deploy_dev.yaml)